MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-replan-refresh-production-orders.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Firm Planned Prod.
 Order**, and then choose the related link.
 2. Choose the **New** action.
 For more information, see [Create Production orders](production-how-to-create-production-orders.md).
 3. Choose the **Refresh** action.
-4. In the **Refresh Production Order** window, select one of the following options:
+4. On the **Refresh Production Order** page, select one of the following options:

     |Option|Description|
     |----------------------------------|---------------|---------------------------------------|